Hi, I’m Ivy

 Growing up with a love of nature and the earth, it was natural that, after a long and twisty path, Ivy came to walk alongside the divine feminine.
 She believes that the goddess lives in each of us, and aligning ourselves with our inner goddess leads to happiness and abundance.

-She is the high priestess of Temple Sophia in Orange County, and the creatrix of the Rising Fire Tribe group on Facebook.
+She is the high priestess of Temple Sophia in Orange County, and the creatrix of The Integrated Witch group on Facebook.
 She also leads women’s circles and teaches classes and workshops in the Orange County area, as well as online.

 May your path be amazing and magical!